sprout2000/leafview/README.md

 $ yarn install && yarn package
 ```

-You will find the installer in `release` directory.
+You will find the installer in the `release` directory.

 **Note:** _You will need to have [Node.js](https://nodejs.org/en/), [Git](https://git-scm.com/) and [yarn](https://yarnpkg.com/) installed._